arnonram/swade-npc-importer/README.md

   - Searching for "Armor" and/or any damage attack (lines with Str., Str+d*, or dice formulas)
   - Size
     - Size influences the tokens' size (bigger than medium) and scale (for smaller than medium)
+    - Add additional wounds as per the Size Table (SWADE Core)
-  - Ignore wounds & Unshake bonuses from: construct, undead, elemental, combat reflexes
+  - Ignore wounds & Unshake bonuses for: construct, undead, elemental, combat reflexes
   - List them all in the actors' description
+  - See [NPC Importer Settings](#some-configurations) for further manipulation of the statblock